leo2d/market-share-chat/README.md

 - Chat messages are limited to the last 50 messages.

-### Pssible future features:
+### Possible future features:
 - Multiple chat rooms and an option to choose a room or create a new room
 - A screen to new users sign up
 - Store room and chat data on DB (encrypt messages)
 - Show online users on screen

 ### Known mistakes:
-- Messaes Id is hardcoded
+- Message Id is hardcoded
 - Default room info is harcoded
 - No unit tests